its-anshikapatel/React.js/README.md

 ---

-⚡ 7.
+⚡ 53.
 How can you optimize performance in a React app?

-👉 Answer:
+👉 **Answer:**
 Common techniques:

 Use React.memo to prevent unnecessary re-renders